automatictester/exp/java/concurrency/readme.md

 ### Overview

-Concurrency in Java is all about:
+Concurrency in Java is about:
-- Synchronization
+- Mutual exclusion / atomicity
 - Visibility
+- Performance

 ### Common tools for solving concurrency problems in Java
 - `synchronized` methods